heroncenter/heroncenter.github.io/README.md

 \---

 Below the three dotted lines, add any additional text you would like to appear on the page.
-Place the image in the **assets/img/programs/\[folder with the name of the program\]**.
+Place the image file in the **assets/img/programs/\[folder with the name of the program\]**.
+The image *must* be 400x300.

 The Events page: pages/[events.md](http://events.md)

-*   The carousel: add new images to the **assets/img/events/events-carousel** folder.
+*   The carousel: add new images to the **assets/img/events/events-carousel** folder. these images can be of any sive.

 The Classes page: **pages/classes.md**